fktn-k/fkYAML/CONTRIBUTING.md

 Usually, all issues are tracked publicly on [GitHub](https://github.com/fktn-k/fkYAML/issues).
 If you want to make a private report (e.g., for a vulnerability or to attach an example that is not meant to be published), please send an email to <fktn.dev@gmail.com>.

-## Prerequisites
+## Describe your request/issue

 Please create a [discussion](https://github.com/fktn-k/fkYAML/discussions) or [issue](https://github.com/fktn-k/fkYAML/issues/new/choose), assuming one does not already exist, and describe your concern.
 Note you need a [GitHub account](https://github.com/signup/free) for this.

-## Describe your request/issue

-Clearly describe the request/issue:
+Please keep in mind the followings:
 - If you propose a change or addition, try to give an **example** how the improved code could look like or how to use it.
-- If it is a bug, please describe how to **reproduce** it.
+- If you find a bug, please describe how to **reproduce** it.
 If possible, attach a complete example which demonstrates the error.
 Please also state what you **expected** to happen instead of the error.
-- If you found a compilation error, please tell us which **compiler** (version and operating system) you used and paste the (relevant part of) the error messages to the ticket.
+- If you find a compilation error, please tell us which **compiler** (version and operating system) you used and paste the (relevant part of) the error messages to the ticket.

 For questions, feature or support requests, please [open a discussion](https://github.com/fktn-k/fkYAML/discussions/new).